Silvano315/NLP-for-ChatGPT-Reviews/README.md

 These engineered features are intended to provide meaningful insights and inputs for machine learning models aimed at predicting review scores based on textual content and associated metadata.

 ### Machine Learning Predictions
+I evaluated three machine learning models (Random Forest, Logistic Regression, XGBoost) using a Stratified 10-fold Cross-Validation.
+During each cycle of cross-validation, I saved metrics such as accuracy, precision, recall, f1 score, balanced_accuracy, confusion_matrix on the test dataset.
+These metrics were then visualized and evaluated using the average results, which can be seen in this [image link](Images_ReadMe/Evaluation_metrics.png).
+It's important to note that this was a classification task with 5 labels and an imbalanced dataset.
+The results highlighted these factors, showing relatively good metrics overall but notably poor balanced accuracy.
+This indicates that the models tended to favor the majority class (label 5), as evidenced by the confusion matrix in [notebook link](ML_prediction.ipynb).

+To address this imbalance, I experimented with and tested various undersampling techniques such as Cluster Centroids, Tomek Links, and random undersampling.
+Concerns about losing a significant amount of data led me to consider these techniques as exploratory examples, while avoiding oversampling due to the dataset's already substantial size and to prevent additional computational overhead.

+Visualizing the new datasets using PCA and t-SNE analyses, where the feature set was reduced to two principal components and Silhouette scores were calculated, revealed that these datasets did not form well-defined clusters.
+Evaluating balanced accuracy through Stratified 10-fold Cross-Validation showed that while the results were not perfect, techniques like Cluster Centroids demonstrated promising performance with a balanced accuracy reaching around 54% ± 5%.
+You can find everything in the same [notebook link](ML_prediction.ipynb).

+Finally, I saved the TF-IDF pipeline with XGBoost trained solely on the entire cleaned review dataset.
+This pipeline will be used for the Django web application project.

 ### LIME explainability